 Qualen was the treasurer of The Authors Club; and a historian of The Masquers, a famous social group for actors.
 He had a thirty-year membership in John Ford’s stock company, and was often hired by the director for small roles.
 His scenes in The Searchers were written with his character type in mind at Ford’s request.

 Because of his popularity in 1952, Danny Kaye hosted the year’s Oscar ceremony.
 He later appeared in White Christmas with Bing Crosby, and The Court Jester (who many regard his finest moment in film) with Basil Rathbone.

 Danny Kaye was knighted by Queen Margrethe II of Denmark in 1983 for his portrayal of Hans Christian Andersen.
 High praise for the unique comedian.
-He also received numerous honors, mostly for his unyielding work for UNICEF, including the Jean Hersholt Humanitarian Award from the Academy of Motion Picture Arts and Sciences in 1981, and a Kennedy Center Honor in 1984.
+He also received numerous honors, mostly for his unyielding work for UNICEF, including the Jean Hersholt Humanitarian Award from the Academy of Motion Picture Arts and Sciences in 1981, and Kennedy Center Honor.
 Kaye also received the French Legion of Honor (Chevalier of the Légion d’honneur) in 1986.
 He was posthumously bestowed the Presidential Medal of Freedom just after his passing, the highest civilian honor.
 UNICEF’s New York Visitor’s Centre was re-named to remember Danny Kaye.